osmosis-labs/osmosis/x/callback/spec/README.md

 * txFee is the total transaction fees which need to be paid
 * callbackGasLimit is a module param.
 [More](./01_state.md)
-* estimateFees is the x/rewards endpoint used to calculate the current block price of gas.
-[More](../../rewards/spec/07_client.md#estimate-fees)

 > **Note**